carlow78/wordle-challenge/README.md

 For testing the application, I used manual testing and external validators.

-## Wordle_five.txt
+## Validation

-This text file is a key file for the application as well as being the source for the five-letter words for the game.
+The <i>word_five.txt</i> text file is a key file for the application as well as being the source for the five-letter words for the game.
 It is also used to validate to ensure exactly five-letter words are inputted by the user.
 If there are more or less letters (or non letters ie integers) in their guess they are told to try again.
 Basically, if the word does not appear in the text file it is considered to be invalid.

-I used manual testing throughout the whole development phase of the project and created a smaller text file with five letter words for testing and validation purposes and for screenshots for this file.
+I used manual testing throughout the whole development phase of the project and created a smaller text file with five letter words for testing and validation purposes and for the screenshots for this file.

 Testing to ensure user guess is five letters in length: